mindsparkist/Tomcat-Setup/README.md

 > **Pro Tip for the Cloud:** If the site doesn't load, the number one culprit is the Cloud Firewall.
 Make sure your AWS Security Group (or equivalent) has an Inbound Rule allowing traffic on **Custom TCP Port 8080** from anywhere (`0.0.0.0/0`).

 This blueprint gives you a clean, secure, and easily maintainable server.

-Would you like me to show you the next step in enterprise architecture, which is setting up an Nginx reverse proxy so users can access your site on standard port `80` without typing `:8080` in the URL?
+The next step in enterprise architecture, which is setting up an Nginx reverse proxy so users can access your site on standard port `80` without typing `:8080` in the URL.